 6-8 months or Second stage: “Strained”, a little chunkier than puree, and combination flavors.

 8+ months or Third stage: “Mashed”, chunkier like mashed potatoes.

 Note: Stages or months depend on what and when your little one is comfortable with different foods and textures, please consult your pediatrician for any specific questions or guidance.

 Non-Gmo Seal: Non-GMO stands for non-genetically modified ingredients.
 Like organic food, this also needs third-party certification.
-Note that a food can be organic and still be GMO!
+Look for Non GMO Seal.

 Clear pouches: One of the big reasons why this was spurred was to help mom see mold inside of the pouch (high risk when pasteurizing).
 But it’s colorful...

 Why is their fruit in every pouch?
 It has to do with controlling pH, which also controls mold and bacteria growth.
 One of the ways to control pH (how acid or basic something is) is to add fruit that swings pH enough to slow the growth of any bacteria inside.
 It’s a natural way to keep food fresher.